 20. Visit a Chiropractor

-Chiropractic treatment is extremely popular with more than 35 million Americans treated annually.
+Visiting a chiropractor is extremely popular with chiropractic statistics for 2023 showing that more than 35 million Americans are treated annually.

 Many choose a chiropractor for spinal manipulation if they’re suffering from conditions such as sciatica, neck pain, headaches, as well as low back pain.

 A 2018 study involving 750 active U.S army personnel with low back pain discovered that those who received chiropractic care, in addition to normal care, experienced better short-term improvements in low back pain intensity and pain-related disability than those who only received medical care.

 It’s relatively safe when performed by a licensed and trained practitioner and the side effects are mild: muscle soreness, stiffness or a temporary increase in pain.